SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/building-installing-agent.md

     git clone  https://github.com/SoftwareAG/cumulocity-agents-linux.git
     ```

-2. Export the SDK binaries and libraries path (i.e. _/home/me/repos/cumulocity-sdk-c_).
+2. Export the SDK binaries and libraries path (that is, _/home/me/repos/cumulocity-sdk-c_).
 Preferably add the following code to your _~/.bashrc_ for permanence.

     ```shell
     export C8Y_LIB_PATH=/path/to/cumulocity-sdk-c